We are excited to announce the new launch of Vibo at MicDrop Productions, the industry leading web-based phone app for planning your events and music!

 Catch the latest reported numbers on COVID-19 in Ohio at: https://coronavirus.ohio.gov/wps/portal/gov/covid-19/dashboards/overview.
 Over the past few years, I've been fortunate to work gigs in most of the event and wedding venues in the area.
 Here are my personal favorites in Findlay, in alphabetical order.

-2) Select your package options on the pricing document.
+1) Submit your information on our contact page such as date, kind of event, estimated times, what kind of experience you're looking for, etc. 2) Select your package options from our pricing chart.
 This form is emailed to you as soon as you complete the first questionnaire form on our website.
 You can also click on the contract to read thru the details.
-The contract is attached to the pricing document.
-Click on "Accept".
 3) Schedule your first consultation if you would like to discuss your options.
 We can meet by phone or in person.
 You can find a time slot to call or meet on the email sent or on our contact page.
 This can also occur after booking.
 4) Sign the digital contract after you accept your price quote.
 Be sure to read our policies first.
 Once signed an invoice will be send and a first payment will be due.
 5) Send your deposit within a week after receiving your invoice.
 Once, we receive the payment you will get a receipt by email.
-6) Complete the final planning questionnaire with plenty of time before your event.
+6) Complete the final planning details with plenty of time before your event.
 This will be sent 90 days prior to your event (or less).
 7) Schedule your final consultation to occur within two weeks of your event.
 Texting will be best to make final confirmation of any meetings.
 Your final payment is due prior to the event date.
 8) Following the event please sent us any comments or online review of your experience!
 Often times, the hired DJ is also the MC at a wedding reception or event.
 But these are actually two very different roles.
 A great DJ does not equal a great MC (master of ceremonies).
 A wedding reception requires a MC who can also DJ.
 Later in the evening, the wedding dance party requires a DJ who can also MC.

 Let's break these down a bit.
 The role of MC requires a lot of microphone usage, event planning skills, understanding of timing, reading the client's needs, keeping the event on schedule, flexibility, and a strong stage presence.
 The role of DJ can vary from a skilled turntablist or open format DJ who is energized and dancey to someone who just plays thru a prescribed set list with a laptop and iTunes while seated behind a table.
 I've seen both.
 A great DJ knows lots of styles of music genres and lots of decades of each, and offers well thought out musical entertainment.
 But a great MC knows how to engage a crowd, move amongst the crowd, be in the right spot before, during and after the ceremony and reception, and fit in well with the bridesmaids and groomsmen, sometimes step in where needed to make the event better, and make the bride and groom the center of the attention.
 The MC kicks off the reception with a bang from the first moment and runs the plan efficiently, tactfully and happily.
 Then, the bride & groom and wedding party can totally enjoy the night themselves and not worry about anything.
 While the DJ is the one most often hired, not all DJ's are competent to MC well.
 When the dance party is over, people often forget to mention how well the reception itself ran between all the elements from start to finish.
 It's the MC who sets the stage for a fun evening of music, dancing and celebration while providing excellent customer service.
 Contact us today to find your next professional DJ/MC!
 MicDrop is a relatively young company, with a beyond BIG potential.
 The amount of momentum we have this early in 2019 is humongous compared to last year.
 Our staff is growing and we will all be on hand to meet you in a public venue this Sunday!